Taiwan reports Chinese military incursions around its territory - The Tribune

-Taipei [Taiwan], June 21 (ANI): Taiwan's Minister of National Defence (MND) has detected 40 Chinese military aircraft, six naval vessels operating around Taiwan until 6 am (local time) on Saturday.
+Taipei [Taiwan], July 15 (ANI): Taiwan's Ministry of National Defence (MND) said that it detected 26 Chinese military aircraft, seven naval vessels, and one official ship operating around Taiwan until 6 am (local time) on Tuesday.

+According to Taiwan's MND, 21 out of 26 sorties crossed the median line and entered Taiwan's northern, southwestern and eastern Air Defence Identification Zone (ADIZ).

-In a post on X, Taiwan's MND stated, "40 sorties of PLA aircraft and 6 PLAN vessels operating around Taiwan were detected up until 6 a.m.
+26 PLA aircraft, 7 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-27 out of 40 sorties crossed the median line and entered Taiwan's central, southwestern and eastern ADIZ.
-We have monitored the situation and responded accordingly."
+21 out of 26 sorties crossed the median line and entered Taiwan’s northern, southwestern and eastern ADIZ.
+We have monitored the situation and responded. pic.twitter.com/ga8BL4zTOA

 Unlock Exclusive Insights with The Tribune Premium